 http://www.ufos-aliens.co.uk/cosmicapollo.html - This site challenges the reality of moon landings.
 What are the signs of bias, illogical thinking, and lack of scholarly authority?
 Do the old-fashioned graphics and style demand that you discount it?

 Your first action in dealing with a new source of information should be to find out who created the resource (qualifications, possible biases, etc.).
-In this case, we find two authors named near the end of the site - Andy Lloyd and Dave Cosnette - but neither name is hyperlinked, and there is no further information.
+In this case, we find two authors named near the end of the site - Andy Lloyd and Dave Cosnette - but neither name is hyperlinked, and there is no further information about them.
 You can truncate the site by removing cosmicapollo.html from the end of it to make: http://www.ufos-aliens.co.uk/.
-This gets you to the parent site - "Cosmic Conspiracies" - but it offers little, if any, information on the qualifications of the authors.
+This gets you to the parent site - "Cosmic Conspiracies" - which is concerning, though it offers little, if any, information on the qualifications of the authors.
 There is reference to a book by Stanley A. Fulham, a retired NORAD officer (not clear what his role was) and there is a Jeff Pearson who is a "retired research analyst" (whatever that is).
 So determining qualifications is going to be difficult.

 Next, you need to look at the information in the site (http://www.ufos-aliens.co.uk/cosmicapollo.html).
 Here the claims made are less important than the evidence for the claims made.
 Read through some of it and notice that, while there is a lot of argument based on logic, there is little, if any, concrete evidence.
 Are the arguments convincing?